Night-Client/NightClientV2/readme.md

 ### Commands
 ![commands](https://github.com/Night-Client/NightClientV2/blob/main/images/Screenshot%202025-01-05%20222035.png)
-messages that start with . are cancelled and interpreted as commands
+Messages that start with . are cancelled and interpreted as commands

 ##

 ### Multiple Modes
 Multiple modes in one module

+##

+### Option Saving
+Save your selected modes when closing the game

 ##